DanielSchaack/stt-utils/README.md

     - Currently bound to lifetime of main logic thread
         - Constant Un-/Loading on each use
     - Might be worth it to investigate managing outside of said thread to handle something like configurable uptime after usage for no constant reloading
+    - Manage model outside of main thread to handle something like configurable uptime after usage for no constant reloading
+    - Added a timer that unloads using a Timer that restarts on use
 - Added hint for punctuation, currently for personal main use in german
     - This should result in more output with actual punctuation and capitalisation.
 These were quite often missing in daily use.
 - Configuration without adjusting code